Skip to main content

 - The top databases to begin your search for property data.

 - Where to go for specialized topics like spectra or phase diagrams.

 - Additional print and electronic resources for your search, organized by property name.

 These resources are restricted to UC San Diego faculty, staff and students.
 Use the AnyConnect VPN Client for off campus access, with the group setting on 2 Step Secured - althruucsd (Duo Two-Step required).
 On campus, use the UCSD-Protected wifi network.

-As you search for physical property data, it's important to remember:
+As you search for physical property data: